 Below are venues (conferences and meetings) for students to present the results of their undergraduate research or creative activities.
 Please note, the deadlines for submitting an abstract to individual conferences are often several months in advance of the conference itself.
-For some conferences, the number of presentation slots from each insittution are limited in which case Cortland's Undergraduate Research Council will review and select student presentors to represent SUNY Cortland.
+For some conferences, the number of presentation slots from each institution are limited in which case Cortland's Undergraduate Research Council will review and select student presenters to represent SUNY Cortland.
 SUNY Cortland undergraduate students who have their presentation accepted for a conference are eligible to receive a URC Travel Grant and should apply for one (see funding links to left) in advance of the deadline in the semester in which the conference is held.

-In the Spring of 2013 the Council on Undergraduate Research (CUR) will host its 17th annual undergraduate poster session on Capitol Hill.
+In the Spring of 2017 the Council on Undergraduate Research (CUR) will host its 19th annual undergraduate poster session on Capitol Hill.
 This event will help members of Congress understand the importance of undergraduate research by talking directly with the students whom these programs impact.
 CUR is calling for students to submit an abstract of their research that represents any of CUR's disciplinary divisions (Arts and Humanities, Biology, Chemistry, Geosciences, Health Sciences, Mathematics/Computer Science, Physics/Astronomy, Psychology, and Social Sciences).
-For more information about the Posters on the Hill program, please visit this link for more information and abstract submission.
-The deadline for abstract submission is November 1, 2012.
+For more information about the Posters on the Hill program, please visit this Posters on the Hill page for more information and abstract submission.
+The deadline for abstract submission is Nov.
+2, 2016.